ChrisSutcu/CODCalculator/README.md

 Ensure you have the following Python libraries installed before running the script:

-pip install opencv-python numpy pandas xlsxwriter
+cv2
+numpy
+os
+csv
+pandas
+re

 Features

-Undistorts images using intrinsic camera parameters and distortion coefficients, the camera matrix must be found using a calibration step for a given camera and lens set up.
+Undistorts images using intrinsic camera parameters and distortion coefficients, the camera matrix must be found using a calibration step for a given camera and lens setup.
+This can be done using MATLAB.

 Allows manual selection of calibration and COD points.

 Tracks COD points across multiple images using optical flow.

-Computes crack extension and cumulative crack extension in millimeters.
+Computes COD for each subsequent image in millimeters.

 Saves results to an Excel file with specimen-specific sheets.